-Join Simon Allardice for an in-depth discussion in this video Using unit testing frameworks, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video Using unit testing frameworks, part of Programming Foundations: Test-Driven Development.

 - [Voiceover] When I said that a large part…of what we're doing here is writing code…that tests our code, your brain may have even…wandered off on a little tangent…and thought about what that new code might look like.…And perhaps you'd thought,…well, if I'd written a new class and I wanted to test it,…I guess I could create another new class.…Call this one Tester.…In it, I'll instantiate that new class I'd just written.…I'll call a method on that new object.…I'd check the result and have a condition…that would fire off a message either way.…Yeah, you could do this.…It is reasonably simple code.…